bg9595/mthfn/README.md

 # MathFunction
 <p align = "left"><img src="header.png" alt="mathfnsample" width=1000>

 MathFunction is written with ease of use in mind, and the few lines above explain most of what is needed.
-Download `mathFunction.cpp` to your working directory and use `#include "mathFunction.cpp"`, and if desired `using namespace mathFunction`.
+Download **mathFunction.h** to your working directory and use `#include "mathFunction.cpp"`, and if desired `using namespace mathFunction`.
+The file **examples.cpp** has some examples and can be compiled.

-Alternatively, download `mathFunctionExamples.cpp`, which has `int main(){}` and some examples, and can be compiled on its own.
+Requires C++20.
+To compile, use eg.

+    g++ -std=c++20 examples.cpp